Resources for Christian Education

 ...how to receive your love and spirit...

-...and then share it with others.
+...and then shared it with others.

-...and then share it with others.
+...and then shared it with others.

-Help us to do the same.
+Help us to do the same thing.

-Help us to do the same.
+Help us to do the same thing.

 Thank you and Amen